jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 the second most common incident type.
 Ransomware (or some type of
+Extortion) appears in 92% of industries as one of the top threats.
+2024 DBIR Incident Classification Patterns
-Extortion) appears in 92% of industries as one of the top threats.Figure 29\.
-Top Action vectors in System Intrusion incidents (n\=1,789\)When we remove the Ransomware groups from this dataset,60 were left with a pretty even split of 44% run\-of\- the\-mill types of criminals and 40%
+Figure 28\.
+Top Action varieties in
+System Intrusion incidents
+When we remove the Ransomware
+groups from this dataset,60 were left with a pretty even split of 44% run\-of\- the\-mill types of criminals and 40%